alexvanyo/ScreensaverBundle/README.md

 ####Listeners:
 This class extends all listeners needed so any action will quit the program, functionality for a screensaver.

+####FileHandler:
+Loads the config.txt file and stores the constants for other classes to access.

 ##Todo

 Add configuration/settings file, so screensaver is fully customizable